 Compressor water can be a problem.
 For anyone that's ever used a compressor for any length of time, they know that the process of compressing air generates water.
 Lots of water.
 Here is information about why compressors generate water!

-What's the big deal with water in your compressor tank or in your air lines anyhow?
+What's the big deal with compressor water; water that the pump has forced into the compressor tank and through there into into your compressed air lines, anyhow?

 Not that having to refinish your paint job isn't a big enough problem, but what else does water do?
 Here are more problems created by water in your compressed air lines.